TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/README.md

 * `getRandomInteger` Returns random integer not less than specified `minimalValue` and more than `maximalValue`.
 * `getRandomLatinCharacter` Returns random latin character.
 * `getRandomObjectPropertyValue` Returns random object property value.
+* `getRandomSubarray` Returns the selection of elements of specified array; minimal and maximal elements count could be specified.
 * `getSpecificBooleanValueWithProbability` Returns specific boolean value with specified probability.

 #### Constants and enumerations